DustBuddies/Visualisation-Website/README.txt

     3. If you are missing any packages type in the terminal "pip install [packagename]".
 Repeat this step multiple times if necessary.
         VERY IMPORTANT: Make sure that Bokeh version 1.4.0 is installed!
         If not then type in the terminal "pip uninstall bokeh" and then "pip install bokeh==1.4.0".
-    4. If everything is working you should see in the terminal (among many other lines) the following output:
+    4. If everything is working correctly you should see in the terminal (among many other lines) the following output:
         ""
         * Serving Flask app 'VisWeb' (lazy loading)
         * Environment: production